-Budgeted cost: £ 46,850
+Budgeted cost: £ 56,850

 Activity Evidence that supports this approach Challenge number(s) addressed Develop staff subject knowledge and pedagogy to ensure consistent, evidence based strategies are applied.
 Misconceptions children may have are addressed.
-Evidence highlights that effective feedback can make the biggest improvement to pupils progress Teacher Feedback to Improve Pupil Learning EEF (educationendowmentfoundation.org.uk) Metacognition and Self-regulated Learning EEF (educationendowmentfoundation.org.uk) 2,5 Embed the role of all leaders so that they have substantive knowledge of their subject and relevant pedagogy across school through joining subject associations and securing quality marks.
-The evidence below is used as a consistent framework to support in evidence based strategies being implemented into the classroom.
-Sherrington, T & Cavigloli (202) Teaching-Walkthrus-Five-Step-instructional-coaching.
+Evidence highlights that effective feedback can make the biggest improvement to pupil's progress.
+Teacher Feedback to Improve Pupil Learning EEF (educationendowmentfoundation.org.uk) Metacognition and Self-regulated Learning EEF (educationendowmentfoundation.org.uk) 2,5 Embed the role of all leaders so that they have substantive knowledge of their subject and relevant pedagogy across school through joining subject associations and securing quality marks.
+The evidence below is used as a consistent framework to support in evidence-based strategies being implemented into the classroom.
+Sherrington, T & Cavigloli (202) Teaching-Walkthrus-Five-Stepinstructional-coaching.
 Leadership: Creating Positive organisations.
-Using the PSQM network to raise the profile of science and secure whole school specialised CPD to improve the quality of teaching within this subject.
-Supporting monitoring and time out of class to facilitate this.
-2,5 Embed RWI phonics approach to ensure there is a clear, robust systematic approach to early readers Phonics has a positive impact (+5 months) with very extensive evidence and is an important component in the development of early reading skills, 2,5 particularly for children from disadvantaged backgrounds.
-Phonics EEF (educationendowmentfoundation.org.uk)
+2,5 Embed RWI phonics approach to ensure there is a clear, robust systematic approach to early readers Phonics has a positive impact (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
+Phonics EEF (educationendowmentfoundation.org.uk) 2,5